 Replacing a missing tooth can improve oral health, as well as your personal comfort.
 Missing teeth can negatively impact your general health, the way that you eat, speak, and your overall appearance.
 Their absence can increase the workload on your other teeth, raising your risk for erosion and fractures.
 Further, the resulting imbalance can cause muscle fatigue in the neck and jaw joints.

 With the right tooth replacement solution, you can restore the function of your mouth and jaws while also reducing the chances of bone loss.
 At Texas Oral Surgery Specialists in Colleyville, TX, dental implants are the preferred method of tooth replacement.
-Dr. Christopher L. Tye, D.D.S., M.D., recommends implants because they will provide a solid base for restorations that look realistic, feel comfortable, and function as well as your biological teeth.
+Dr. Chris L. Tye, MD, DDS, D.D.S., M.D., recommends implants because they will provide a solid base for restorations that look realistic, feel comfortable, and function as well as your biological teeth.

 Why Choose Dental Implants?

 The similarities between a dental implant and a natural tooth are quite impressive.
 A natural tooth extends both above and below the gumline, consisting of one or more roots and the biting surface (crown).
 With the loss of each tooth, you lose both the stability provided by the root and the biting surface of the crown.
 A dental implant is a permanent new replacement for the tooth root.
 After Dr. Tye performs implant surgery, your general dentist will set a customized and fully functional crown on top of the post.

 What Are the Alternatives?

 Of course, there are other options for replacing missing teeth.
 However, no other solution can replace the missing tooth root, and none can provide the advantages of a dental implant.

 - A plastic partial denture is an inexpensive removable option that is generally considered to be a temporary solution.